Triangle Criterion: a mixed-state magic criterion with applications in distillation and detection: Multi-qubit magic distillation

 Having seen that single-qubit magic distillation protocols can fail for some multi-qubit states, a natural question is how often single-qubit protocols are actually useful.
 For a given multi-qubit state, a single-qubit distillation protocol can be useful only if the state can be reduced to a single-qubit magic state by stabilizer operations (the converse would rely on resolving the open problem of the existence of bound magic under arbitrary numbers of copies~\cite{campbell2010bound}).
-Since Theorem~\ref{thm:bound_magic} shows that the Triangle Criterion is a necessary and sufficient condition for a multi-qubit state to be reducible to a single-qubit magic state, we can sample states according to the distribution $\pi_{d,k}$ and compute the probability that they are detected by the Triangle Criterion.
-Leveraging tools developed in Ref.~\cite{liu2022detectability}, we can prove: \begin{theorem} Given a $d=2^n$-dimensional state $\rho$ sampled according to the distribution of $\pi_{d,k}$, the probability that it can be distilled into single-qubit $T$\,state by some single-qubit magic distillation protocol is upper bounded by $\exp{c_1n^2-c_2k}$, where $c_1$ and $c_2$ are constants. \end{theorem} Since $k$ upper-bounds the rank of $\rho$, it implies that when the rank of a random mixed state reaches order $\mathcal{O}(n^2)$, single-qubit distillation fails with overwhelming probability.
-In stark contrast, magic can persist even for $k$ on the order of $2^n$~\cite{bansal2025pseudo}, exhibiting an exponential gap between the existence of magic and its distillability by single-qubit protocols.
+Since Theorem~\ref{thm:bound_magic} shows that the Triangle Criterion is a necessary and sufficient condition for a multi-qubit state to be reducible to a single-qubit magic state, we can sample states according to some mixed-state distribution and compute the probability that they are detected by the Triangle Criterion.